 The Mac App Store itself can only run on 10.6.7 and higher.
 Please purchase directly from us if you need to use our software on older machines as access to your iTunes account is a requirement.

 If you need to install Scrivener or Scapple for the Mac App Store on a second machine, just launch the Mac App Store on your other machine and click on “Purchased” in the App Store toolbar.
 There you will find a list of all applications you have bought from the Mac App Store.
 Those that are not installed on the current machine will have an “Install” button next to them, so just click on the button next to Scrivener or Scapple to install them.

-If you purchased from the Mac App Store and need a refund for some reason, you should contact Apple directly, as they are vendor you purchased from and we do not have access to their records.
+If you purchased from the Mac App Store, or Scrivener for iOS from the iTunes App Store, and need a refund for some reason, you should contact Apple directly.
+They are the vendor you purchased from and we do not have access to their records.

 For further questions, see the Mac App Store FAQ.